jiggii/git-pair-exercise/readme.md

 That's a nice amount.
 I definitely do want more, I want to get a hand piece here in the near future, so I have been contemplating designs and placement. <br>You should totally get it, its called a "vertical Labre" it was very painful though, since it goes through the meat of your lip.<br>

 How long ago was your last tattoo?

+damn!! it hurts bad? lol i need to think about it, <br> i have my medusa and that was okay, but the vertical <br>
+labret looks so cool.

+I have a hand tattoo I'm finishing and 2 knuckle tattoos, <br>
+it's an interesting area to get tattooed.
+I know I still <br>
+have to do your astrology reading, it would be cool to <br>
+see what designs are recommended by your chart!
+My last tattoo <br>
+was in May.

+When's your birthday?